donfiguerres/toy-robot-simulator-python/README.md

 ### Design Philosophy

-Domain Driven Design is used to model the problem domain.
+Domain Driven Design (DDD) is used to model the problem domain.
 It is ensured that the implemented models closely resemble the entities mentioned in the requirements.
 See the Domain Entities section for more details about the domain entities.